woumjai/UnrealPetzalLens/README.md

 <!-- Abstract -->
 ## Abstract
 Inspired by the optical quirks of vintage lenses, this project explores how real-time shaders can evoke emotional texture through simulated imperfection.
 The custom Petzval lens shader recreates the swirly bokeh and radial distortion of the Helios 44-2, not as a purely technical exercise, but as a tool for atmospheric storytelling.
-Built in Unreal Engine’s post-process pipeline, the shader blends circular blur, camera depth cues, and controlled UV distortion to mimic the eccentricities of analog glass.
-This work investigates how emulating physical lens characteristics in digital space can enhance visual mood, bridging the gap between photorealism and expressive rendering.
+Built in Unreal Engine’s post-process pipeline, the shader blends circular blur, camera depth cues, and controlled UV distortion to mimic the quirks of analog glass.
+This work investigates how emulating characteristics of physical lens in a digital space can enhance visual mood, bridging the gap between photorealism and expressive rendering.

 [![fresnel_eq][images-fig2]](https://example.com)